RobertDWhite/WhiteMatterTech/content/posts/mcp-server-fleet/index.md

   --header "Authorization: Bearer <MCP_TOKEN>"
 ```

-The substantive engineering resides in two places: the tool boundaries and the metadata that describes them.

-Tool metadata forms part of the interface presented to the model.
-In these servers, function names, type annotations, parameter descriptions, server instructions, and docstrings all influence how a client invokes a tool.
-A tool named `add_flight` with a one-line description leaves too much room for malformed input.
-A description that specifies the date format, airport-code format, and duplicate-check step gives the client a usable sequence of calls.
+The difficult part is the tool boundary.
+Function names, type annotations, parameter descriptions, server instructions, and docstrings all become part of the interface a model sees.
+A tool called `add_flight` with a one-line description invites malformed calls.
+One that names the date format, airport-code format, and duplicate check gives the client a workable path through the task.

-The tools must correspond to the way a person requests work. `jetlog-mcp` provides the clearest example.
-A thin wrapper could expose the flight-log REST endpoints one-to-one.
-The server instead exposes `parse_boarding_pass`, `check_duplicate`, `enrich_flights`, `get_statistics`, and `get_analytics`, because the usual request is "log this flight from my confirmation email."
-The underlying API would represent that request as "POST to /api/flights."
+That boundary should resemble the request a person makes. `jetlog-mcp` could expose each flight-log REST endpoint.
+Instead it offers `parse_boarding_pass`, `check_duplicate`, `enrich_flights`, `get_statistics`, and `get_analytics`, because the usual request is "log this flight from my confirmation email."
+The underlying API sees a POST to `/api/flights`.
+The MCP server absorbs that translation.

 --------------------------------------------------------
 # Three Servers Worth Describing

-**`media-mcp` joins a stack of applications.** The server currently fronts Radarr, Sonarr, Prowlarr, Readarr, Bazarr, LazyLibrarian, Plex, and Tautulli.
-One MCP endpoint can look up a movie, add it to Radarr, trigger a search, request a Plex library scan, confirm that the item arrived, and inspect current playback.
-Separate wrappers would expose each API independently, leaving more cross-service sequencing to the client.
-This server keeps that workflow within one operational boundary.
+**`media-mcp` joins a stack of applications.** It fronts the download-management and library services in my media stack, plus Plex and Tautulli.
+One endpoint can look up a film, add it to the appropriate workflow, trigger a search, request a Plex library scan, confirm that the item arrived, and inspect playback.
+The client does not need to coordinate a handful of unrelated APIs for one ordinary request.

-**`monica-mcp` is a compatibility layer for the deployed Monica interface.** The Kubernetes deployment supplies the Monica base URL, an account email, and a DAV token to the MCP container.
-The image handles the DAV details and exposes higher-level operations to the client.
-The useful boundary is the translation layer: the client need not understand the upstream protocol.
+**`monica-mcp` smooths over the deployed Monica interface.** Its Kubernetes deployment provides the Monica base URL, an account email, and a DAV token to the MCP container.
+The image handles the DAV layer and exposes higher-level operations.
+The client need not learn the upstream protocol to use the data.

-**`gsc-mcp` replaces browser automation for API-backed work.** Search Console and IndexNow expose APIs for submission and analytics tasks.
-Browser automation is slower, more fragile, and requires credentials within a client session.
-Keeping the Google credential in the server confines credential handling to the service that requires it.
+**`gsc-mcp` keeps browser automation out of API work.** Search Console and IndexNow already expose APIs for submission and analytics.
+A browser is slower, more brittle, and forces credentials into a client session.
+The Google credential belongs in the service that needs it.

 --------------------------------------------------------
 # Security Notes

-The fleet assumes a single-tenant cluster reachable through a private tailnet.
-The routes use internal hostnames, NetworkPolicy limits traffic to the gateway path, and each server checks a bearer token before serving MCP requests.
-These controls describe the current trust boundary; they do not eliminate the risks associated with credential-bearing services.
+This fleet assumes a single-tenant cluster on a private tailnet.
+Internal hostnames, gateway-only NetworkPolicy ingress, and bearer tokens establish the present trust boundary.
+Credential-bearing services still deserve suspicion.

-**Every server is a credential holder.** `media-mcp` holds multiple upstream API keys and tokens. `gsc-mcp` holds a Google credential.
-A compromise of one server can expose the upstream capabilities and credentials assigned to that server.
-Use a distinct token per server, as this fleet does, and treat every token as a production credential; convenience strings are an unsafe mental model.
+**Every server holds credentials.** `media-mcp` has several upstream API keys and tokens. `gsc-mcp` has a Google credential.
+A compromised server can expose the authority assigned to it.
+Each server in this fleet receives its own token.
+I treat every one as a production secret, even when the service feels like a convenience wrapper.

-**Tokens are static and unrotated.** This design has no rotation mechanism or per-client scoping.
+**Tokens are static and unrotated.** There is no rotation mechanism or client-specific scope.
 Ten servers mean ten long-lived secrets.
-That is an accepted trade for a private network; it is unsuitable as a default for a shared or public service.
+I accept that on a private network.
+It is a poor default for a shared or public service.

-**Scope tools deliberately.** `googlenews-mcp` has no arbitrary-URL fetch tool.
-A generic fetch escape hatch can turn a narrow capability into a general egress primitive.
-Add one only when the use case, allowed destinations, and response handling are explicit.
-I wrote about this in a [separate post on capability-scoped egress](https://whitematter.tech/posts/capability-scoped-agent-egress/).
+**Tool scope needs active restraint.** `googlenews-mcp` has no arbitrary-URL fetch tool.
+Such a tool can turn a narrow capability into a general egress route.
+I wrote more about that constraint in [No Proxy, No Fetch Tool](https://whitematter.tech/posts/capability-scoped-agent-egress/).

-The `media-mcp` implementation explicitly disables FastMCP's DNS-rebinding protection.
-A private-network assumption does not replace `Host` and `Origin` validation at an HTTP MCP endpoint.
-Review that setting before exposing the service beyond the trusted network.
+`media-mcp` explicitly disables FastMCP's DNS-rebinding protection.
+A private-network assumption does not substitute for `Host` and `Origin` validation at an HTTP MCP endpoint.
+I would review that setting before putting this service anywhere beyond the trusted network.

 --------------------------------------------------------
 # The Practical Result

-The fleet consists of ten services, ten image builds, and one reusable manifest pattern.
-The repeated work is intentionally uninteresting.
-The valuable asset is the directory structure and the four conventions; an individual implementation is less consequential.
+The cluster has ten services, ten image builds, and one manifest pattern.
+The repetition is deliberately dull.
+That is the point.
+A new integration inherits a familiar way to authenticate, route, deploy, and review its access surface.

-If you self-host applications and use an LLM client daily, build the uniform access layer first.
-It gives each subsequent integration the same model for authentication, routing, deployment, and review.

 Questions or corrections?
 Start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub PR](https://github.com/RobertDWhite/WhiteMatterTech/pulls), or email me at [robert@whitematter.tech](mailto:robert@whitematter.tech).